ilikerobots/hcz-jekyll-blog/_posts/2019-05-26-django-and-vue-multipage.md

 I don't advocate any specific approach to production configuration.
 You may wish to commit a production webpack-stats.json, maintain two separate versions for dev/production, or incorporate the building of bundles and `webpack-stats.json` into your delivery process.

+A [follow-up to this article]({% post_url 2019-12-04-django-vue-vuex %}) explains how to integrate Vuex, sharing state across components in a single page or between page loads.

 ### Acknowledgements